1

 PSA: If you’re a brunette that’s frustrated with the light powder of dry shampoos showing up on your dark roots, check out this dry shampoo that’s designed specifically for darker hair colors!

-In terms of laying a volume-optimized foundation for this classic voluminous curls, dry shampoo at the roots is my go-to starting point on a daily basis.
-However, when I’m really looking for extra volume for a special occasion or my hair just feels lifeless, I’ll also sprinkle volume powder lightly at the roots as well.
+In terms of laying a volume-optimized foundation for these classic voluminous curls, dry shampoo at the roots is my go-to starting point on a daily basis.
+However, when I’m really looking for extra volume for a special occasion or my hair just feels lifeless, I’ll also sprinkle volume powder lightly at the roots as well or this amazing volumizing product from Aveda.
 When using these products, remember two things: (1) a little goes a long way; and (2) you have to work the products into your hair and give them a little time to set.
-Don’t be discouraged if your hair feels sticky and weird immediately after you apply.
+Don’t be discouraged if your hair feels sticky and weird immediately after you apply dry shampoo, for example.
 If you continue through the process, the products settle in and you’ll start to see results.

 2